marmelab/react-admin/UPGRADE.md

 ## Introduced `i18nProvider` for loading of locale messages

 Previously you would supply `react-admin` with a `messages` prop object to allow alternative locales, this should be replaced with an `i18nProvider`.
-The new `i18nProvider` allows you to load the messages asynchronously. @See [`i18nProvider`](./Translation.md#i18nProvider)
+The new `i18nProvider` allows you to load the messages asynchronously.
+See [`i18nProvider`](./Translation.md#i18nProvider)

 ```jsx
 // before